RubiconDeFi/docs/src/pages/docs/protocol/rubicon-market/rubicon-market.md

 | uint pos               | uint256     | Position in the sorted list to place the order.
 Set this to 0 unless you know the exact position (closest ID) to insert the order |
 | \[Optional] matching   | bool        | Optional boolean to determine whether the offer should be automatically matched (placed in the sorted list)                       |

 The primary function for placing limit orders on Rubicon.
 The **pay_amt** quantity of the **pay_gem** token will be sent to the order book contract, sitting in escrow until it is filled or canceled.
-Always set pos to **0** unless you know the exact position in the sorted lost to insert the order.
+Always set pos to **0** unless you know the exact position in the sorted list to insert the order.

 ### cancel()